Skip to content

 Shell command scanning

-The command and script arguments are scanned with a regex for tokens that look like absolute paths.
+2. Absolute path scan — The remaining command text is scanned with a regex for tokens that look like absolute paths.
 Matches are resolved and checked against the sandbox.
 System binary prefixes are exempted so agents can invoke normal tools without being blocked:

 Exempted prefixes (Unix): /usr/, /bin/, /sbin/, /lib/, /lib64/, /opt/, /nix/, /run/current-system/, /snap/